Roller Derby FAQs

 Are the Brewcity Bruisers' bouts family friendly?

 Yes.
 If the Bruisers were a movie, they’d get a PG rating.
-There are discounted tickets for children 12 and under and kids of all ages will enjoy the action, the opportunity to meet the skaters and seeing the crazy mascots.
+There are discounted tickets for children 12 and under and kids of all ages will enjoy the action and the opportunity to meet the skaters!
 The bouts are full contact sporting events so there will be the occasional enthusiastic fan – but who can blame them?
 They’re watching roller derby.